fac27/Atlas-Adventure/README.md

 - [x] Debug client side JS in our web browser
 - [x] Use console.log() to help us debug our code

-## Stretch Goals

-- Implement an extra section into the nav bar (perhaps a country information page fetching data from both APIs)

 ## How to Install